loellarp/rock-paper-scissors/README.md

 ### Images

-* The background image was provided on courtisy of Zhala Rifat Pehrsson
+* The background image was provided on courtesy of Zhala Rifat Pehrsson
 * The images used for the rock, paper, and scissors hands were created in [Adobe Illustrator](www.adobe.com) on the basis of pixel icons from [Adobe Stock](www.stock.adobe.com) and are credited in the [credits](#credits) section.

     <img src="assets/images/rock-paper-scissors-hands.png" alt="Hand images" width="200"/>
-* The logo was created in [Adobe Illustrator](www.adobe.com) on the basis of a pixel typeface from [Adobe Stock](www.stock.adobe.com) and are credited in the [credits](#credits) section.
+* The logo was created in [Adobe Illustrator](www.adobe.com) on the basis of a pixel typeface from [Adobe Stock](www.stock.adobe.com) and is credited in the [credits](#credits) section.

     <img src="assets/images/rock-paper-scissors-logo.png" alt="Logo" width="400"/>